microsoft/scs25-copilot-studio-extensibility/docs/lab-03/index.md

 ## 🏗️ Create a solution

 Best Practice for everything in the Power Platform: Work INSIDE solutions.
-They are great for organizing your customizations and some features only work here plus they over ALM capabilities.
+They are great for organizing your customizations and some features only work here plus they over ALM capabilities (remember from last lab?).

 Because of that our first step within **[make.powerapps.com](https://make.apps.com)** is to navigate to **Solutions** on the left hand side and click on **New Solution**